Fees and Finance

 - ex-military personnel

-With an average saving of over £500, the NUS card is the smart way to save on your purchases.
-The NUS card is available to students for only £12 and for an entire year from the date of purchase.
+With an average saving of over £500, the TOTUM card is the smart way to save on your purchases.
+The TOTUM card is available to students for only £12 and for an entire year from the date of purchase.
 You can save on:

 - Fashion (Accessorize, ASOS etc.)